Honeegee/BrainBytesAI/ai-service/README.md

 The service is containerized using Docker.
 Environment variables are loaded from:

 - Development: `ai-service/.env` (local file)
-- Staging: GitHub secrets passed as environment variables (via `docker-compose.staging.yml`)
+- Staging: Heroku config vars for staging apps
-- Production: GitHub secrets passed as environment variables
+- Production: Heroku config vars for production apps

 ## Configuration